dickdavis/event_logger_rails/README.md

 end
 ```

-By default, `event_logger_rails` will include the model name, instance ID, and whatever data is passed.
+By default, `EventLoggerRails` will include the model name, instance ID, and whatever data is passed.

 ```json
 {